Vivet-Software/Vivet.AI/README.md

 <br /><br />

 ## ✨ Services
-The library provides a rich set of services including **Chat**, **Embedding**, **Embedding Memory**, **Embedding Knowledge**, **Metadata**, and **Summarization**.
+The library provides a rich set of services including **Chat**, **Embedding**, **Embedding Memory**, **Embedding Knowledge**, **Metadata**, **Summarization** and **Agents**.
 Each service is designed to be modular, configurable, and optimized for advanced AI workflows.
 They can be used independently or combined to build powerful orchestration pipelines.
 New services and AI model integrations are continuously being added to expand functionality of the library and keep pace with the AI ecosystem.

 Detailed explanations and usage examples for each service are provided in the following sections.
 <br /><br />